Jump to navigation

 Call if you have questions about Medicare enrollment or benefits.

-Call if you need help filing a complaint or appeal about your Medicaid benefits, or need help because you are not getting good health care.
+Call if you need help filing a complaint or appeal about your Health First Colorado benefits, or need help because you are not getting good health care.

 Long-Term Care Ombudsman